IntuitDeveloper/Transactional-Node-Samples/use-cases/kitchen-sink.md

 // Inline images (empty for this demo) const images = [];

-// Complete Mandrill message with ALL features const message = {
+// Complete Transactional API message with ALL features const message = {
   // Basic content
   html: `